Simple binning algorithm and SimDec visualization for comprehensive sensitivity analysis of complex computational models: Conclusions

 \section{Conclusions}

-This paper introduces and extensively tests the simple binning approach for computing first- and second-order sensitivity indices, which provide more accurate results than classic in global sensitivity analysis Sobol' indices.
+This paper introduces and extensively tests the simple binning approach for computing first- and second-order sensitivity indices, which provide more accurate results than classic in global sensitivity analysis measures for Sobol' indices.
+The revealed conservation property of the combined indices in the presence of dependent inputs opens up a future research pathway of correlation-interaction intertwining in the second-order effects.
 Further, the paper demonstrates the importance of visualizing input-output relationships on a structural reliability model using a SimDec approach.
 The resulting methodological framework is streamlined (i.e., it works with a given data of as little as 1000 data points), open-sourced, and provides an intuitive way of 'looking' into a computational model and grasping its behavior.
 The presented framework can be recommended for analyzing disparate complex technological models for engineering design and decision-making.